2019 NORTHLAND ACSM COLLEGE QUIZ BOWL

-- The winning team may be sponsored by the Northland Regional Chapter to represent the region at the National ACSM Quiz Bowl.
-If the National ACSM holds the competition, then Northland Chapter will assist lodging and travel costs involved in having the winning Northland Quiz Bowl team representing the chapter at the National event.
+- The winning team will be sponsored by the Northland Regional Chapter to represent the region at the National ACSM Quiz Bowl.
+If the National ACSM holds the competition, the Northland Chapter will provide $1000 towards lodging and travel costs involved in having the winning Northland Quiz Bowl team represent the chapter at the 2020 ACSM Annual Meeting in San Francisco.
 There may be additional expenses to participants and to schools of the team for meals and incidentals.

 Contact the NACSM Student Activities Director Dr. Brad Bowser Ph.D. via email at firstname.lastname@example.org